 Elaborate content marketing teams do multiple rounds of edits through an editorial team to ensure quality.
 To streamline this process, consider automated proofreading tools like Grammarly and ProWritingAid.

-Both tools automatically detect grammatical, spelling, and readability issues in a draft.
+Both tools automatically detect a draft’s grammatical, spelling, and readability issues.
 They also provide correction suggestions that can be applied in an instant.

 7. Squeeze evergreen value out of content